 There are some specific categories listed in the statute, including biometric, location, financial, and household purchase data.

-A person’s signature, description of their physical characteristics, educational background, employment history are also examples of data that could be related to a consumer, and therefore are restricted.
+A person's signature, description of their physical characteristics, educational background, and employment history are also examples of data that could be related to a consumer, and therefore are restricted.

 It's important to note that the CCPA does not legislate against the collection, processing, retention, or sale of consumer data that is anonymous or has been de-identified.
 However, a business must be able to demonstrate to a high threshold that the data is truly anonymous.